 As a result of bias and flawed studies, lack of nutritional education in medicine, and doctors who were not able to help patients using HTMA due to their own lack of HTMA training, the toll has been taken, and many in the medical community who haven't researched HTMA further simply dismiss it.
 There are however thousands of peer-reviewed references that support HTMA and its astounding accuracy (when using either the ARL lab or TEI lab), decades of research behind mineral interrelationships and balancing, and clear relationships between medical conditions and mineral patterns.
 Those who understand the benefits of HTMA (including various heads of government, world class athletes who have access to the very best medical care, forward thinking doctors and health practitioners, as well as the US Environmental Protection Agency, choose HTMA as the primary method of heavy metal testing and mineral screening.

 Dr. Paul Eck (founder of Advanced Research Labs (ARL) and Dr. David L. Watts (founder of Trace Elemnents Inc) are considered the pioneers of HTMA research and nutritional balancing.
 Working together they broke the "code" of hair mineral data in 1975.
-In their collaboration, they also applied concepts including the stages of stress (Dr. Hans Selye), sympathetic and parasympathetic balancing (Dr. Melvin Page), oxidation types (Dr. George Watson), and mineral balancing (Dr. William Albrecht).
+In their collaboration, they also applied concepts including the stages of stress (Dr. Hans Selye), biochemical individuality (Roger Williams, PhD), sympathetic and parasympathetic balancing (Dr. Melvin Page), oxidation types (Dr. George Watson), and mineral balancing (Dr. William Albrecht).
 They further went on to develop specific mineral ratios that represent 'ideal' levels, with deviations from this 'ideal level' resulting in various yet consistent medical manifestations, both physical and psychological.

 Over time, Dr Watts began noticing that people who were dumping copper (detoxing) would have high Potassium levels, and would often get worse when ARL's recommended correction involved a reduction in Potassium.
 Dr. Watts discovered that the elevated Potassium level during copper dumping is actually a loss of Potassium from within the cell, reflecting a Potassium deficiency, rather than excess.
 Though this loss was further evidenced through urine testing, Dr. Eck refused to accept this phenomenon and this in turn led to a split between Dr. Eck and Dr. Watts and their approach to treating the Na/K inversion.
 Dr. Watts then went his own way to create TEI in 1984.

-Other labs that provide HTMA services may be fine for heavy metal testing, but due to their hair washing procedures that throws off key mineral levels including sodium and potassium, I would be hesitant to recommend them for the purpose of mineral balancing.
+Other labs that provide HTMA services are fine for heavy metal testing, but due to their hair washing procedures that throw off key mineral levels including sodium and potassium, I would be hesitant to recommend them for the purpose of mineral balancing.
 Both ARL and TEI specialize ONLY in HTMA, and are both recognized as the leading labs for HTMA testing, following all proper testing protocol.
 Only their treatment approach differs slightly.
 TEI also tests for more heavy metals that what ARL offers.
 TEI is a federally licensed and certified Clinical Laboratory: #45-D0481787.

 All minerals are either antagonistic or synergistic to certain other minerals.
 Meaning when one mineral goes up, it may raise or lower other connected minerals.
 This is represented by the 'Mineral Wheel' on the right.
 While endless scenarios could be painted with various minerals, here is a one very basic circuit.
 As copper goes up, calcium increases while zinc and potassium drop.
 The heightened calcium can end up creating a "calcium shell" that numbs emotions, while the low potassium will increase both the Ca/K ratio (slowing of the thyroid) and the Na/K ratio.
 A high Na/K ratio leads to negative aspects of personality including increased anger, anxiety, panic, fears, a shortening of one's fuse, and a decrease in the functioning of the higher cortical mind.
 Meanwhile, magnesium will also drop as a result.
 The drop in magnesium increases risk of such things as diabetes, inflammation, and heart attack, while increase panic, denial, and the sense of stress.
 In turn, the heightened calcium with the lowered magnesium leads to a high Ca/Mg ratio, resulting in an increase in insulin, low blood sugar, and increased risk of muscle spasms and blood clots.
 Each of these increases stress which in turn further increases the Na/K ratio, increases the copper level, and lowers magnesium, and the cycle